Arthur- Surry Hills

 Eat Here!
 Stories from my favourite tables around town…

-Tucked away on Bourke Street in Surry Hills is Arthur, a casual fine dining restaurant that proudly transforms exclusively Australian grown produce into a considered set menu, showcasing the best of seasonal dining Sydney has to offer.
+Tucked away on Bourke Street in Surry Hills is Arthur, a casual fine dining restaurant that transforms Australian grown produce into a considered set menu, showcasing the best seasonal dining Sydney has to offer.

-The restaurant is housed in a charming Victorian-era terrace house, thoughtfully refurbished to display a wonderful marriage of old and new.
-The walls have a rustic finish, warm wood furnishings and lived-in banquettes encourage conversation, and the marble topped bar framed by ceiling height racks of wine is a natural focal point.
-As you walk in, you're greeted by the words 'Cafe Niki' inlaid into the dark, burgundy floor—an ode to the old restaurant that occupied the space before Arthur took over.
+The restaurant is housed in a charming Victorian-era terrace, thoughtfully refurbished to display a wonderful marriage of old and new.
+The rustic walls, warm wood furnishings and lived-in banquettes encourage conversation, with the marble topped bar framed by ceiling-height racks of wine being a natural focal point.
+As you walk in, you're greeted by the words 'Cafe Niki' inlaid into the dark, burgundy floor—an ode to the restaurant that occupied the space before Arthur took over.

-My first visit to Arthur was a few years ago for a special evening, and as I returned for a long lunch on a sunny Sunday afternoon, I felt the same warmth in the service and ambience.
+My first visit to Arthur was a few years ago for a special evening, and as I returned for a long lunch on a sunny Sunday, I felt the same warmth in the service and ambience.
 The food was just (if not twice) as delicious as I remembered.

-Though the fine dining restaurant only offers set menus and the menu changes seasonally, I’m sharing some of the dishes I loved while dining at this Surry Hills restaurant in 2025.
+Though the fine dining restaurant only offers set menus and the ingredients change seasonally, I’m sharing some of the dishes I loved while dining at this Surry Hills restaurant in winter, 2025.

 6 Must-Try Dishes at Arthur Surry Hills -